QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/resources/code-bot/readme.md

-At the bottom of CognitiveSearchBot.cs, you need to add your Azure Search service name, key, and index name.
+At the bottom of CognitiveSearchBot.cs, you need to add your Azure Cognitive Search service name, key, and index name.